Wall panelling design tool

 How do I work out the spacing for wall panelling?

-Enter your wall width and height in millimetres, pick how many rows and columns you want, and set the gap size.
+Enter your wall width and height, pick how many rows and columns you want, and set the gap size.
 The tool works out every panel dimension for you.
 From there you can drag the divider handles to adjust individual panels.
 The rest of the layout stays aligned automatically.
+Use the equalise buttons to space panels evenly in one click.

 Does this work for board and batten, shaker, and wainscoting styles?

 Yes.
 Use a single row for board and batten, multiple rows and columns for shaker or grid layouts, and turn on the dado rail for wainscoting.
-There are also templates for common styles like Shaker, Georgian, Victorian, Jacobean, Parisian, and a few more creative ones if you want a starting point.
+It also works for picture frame moulding (box moulding), square panelling, and accent wall grids.
+There are templates for common styles like Shaker, Georgian, Victorian, Jacobean, Parisian, and a few more creative ones if you want a starting point.

 What size MDF do I need for the battens?

 Most DIY panelling uses 9mm or 12mm MDF cut into strips around 40mm to 100mm wide.
 You can set the batten width in the sidebar and the tool factors it into all the panel calculations.
-The cut list tells you the exact length and quantity of every strip.
+The cut list tells you the exact length and quantity of every strip, so you know exactly how much MDF to buy.

 How do I measure my wall?

-Measure the full width and height in millimetres.
+Measure the full width and height in millimetres (or switch to centimetres or inches using the unit toggle).
 If the wall is not perfectly square, take measurements at a few points and use the largest.
 For wainscoting or half-wall panelling, just measure the section you want to panel.

 What is the dado rail option?